relaycorp/ddos-report/docs/deterrents/crypto-challenges.md

 - PoW or PoS alone might not be enough if the adversary has devices that are more powerful than the average user's.
 - CPU-, memory-, and storage-bound protocols are more resistant to ASICs and FPGAs.

+Undoubtedly a major and [potentially unpopular](https://github.com/mastodon/mastodon/issues/29273#issuecomment-1954202970) undertaking if the protocol is already widely used, but [not impossible as the Tor project proved](https://blog.torproject.org/introducing-proof-of-work-defense-for-onion-services/).

 ## Recommended protocols

 ### Proof of Work